bcgov/aps-infra-platform/documentation/tutorials/quick-start.md

 1. Select the **Dev** API environment, and click **Request Access & Continue**.

 1. Click **Generate Secrets** to generate a Client ID and Secret pair with a Token URL.
-Copy these values into the following command to set as environment variables.
+Copy these values into the following command to set as environment variables, then run the command:

   ```sh
   export CID="<Client ID>"